glv/smithereen/README.md

 I like that design, but it's unusual even in Ruby for such things to be done in the inner loop of an algorithm that strives to perform well.
-I plan to do some profiling to assess the performance impact of this design before committing to it for the long term.
+I plan to do some profiling to assess the performance of this design before committing to it for the long term.

 ## To do